jieny/solutions/README.md

 <a name="readme-top"></a>
-YI’S SOULTIONS
+Yi’s soultions
 -
-Yi’s Soultions consists of multiple parts: packaging tutorials, packaging scripts, video tutorials, deployment engine: fully automatic addition of Windows installed languages, Yi’s optimization scripts, etc.
+It consists of multiple parts: packaging script, packaging tutorial, video tutorial, deployment engine: fully automatically adds Windows installed languages, Yi’s optimization script, etc.

-View full version introduction
+To help you solve the difficult problem of packaging multilingual versions, the production method provided by Yi and the deployment engine can perfectly solve this problem.
+You can initiate this packaging journey at will and end this "unpackageable journey".

 <br>

+Detailed introduction
 -

  * [United States - English](https://github.com/ilikeyi/solutions/blob/main/_Documents/README.pdf)
  * [简体中文 - 中国](https://github.com/ilikeyi/solutions/blob/main/_Documents/README.zh-CN.pdf)

+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You are viewing part of the introduction, you can view the full version.</p>

 <br>